linode/ai-quickstart-minstral/README.md

 ## 📋 Requirements

 - A Linode GPU instance (any supported GPU instance type)
+  - **Note**: GPU instances require GPU access to be enabled on your account.
+If you don't see GPU instance types available, please contact Linode Support to enable GPU access.
 - The "One-Click AI Sandbox" Marketplace App

 ## 🎯 Use Cases